rhjensen79/robert-jensen.dk/content/posts/2023-k8s-with-cd/index.md

 └── readme.md
 ```

-It uses [Kustomize](https://kustomize.io) for the structure, so if you are not familiar with that, then I recommend taking a look at the website.
+It uses [Kustomize](https://kustomize.io) for the structure, so if you are not familiar with that, then I recommend taking a look at their website.
-It has some good getting-started guides.
+They has some good getting-started guides.

 The concept is that I can point to overlays/production folder, for production workloads, and overlays/test for test workloads.
 All my base templates are in Apps and Base, and Kustomize can customize them, so they match the configuration I want in Production and Test.